 Three Lessons From Being A Mom That Can Help You In A Counseling Career

-Most of the professional preparation you need can be attained by doing an online masters in counseling, something you can do from one of the many great universities like Regis College who provide online counseling degree programs.
+Most of the professional preparation you need can be attained by doing an online masters in counseling, something you can do from one of the many great universities who provide online counseling degree programs.
 Knowledge and training are just part of what makes someone a good counselor, however, and it can often be personal experience and traits that set one therapist apart from another in terms of effectiveness.

 Interestingly, a lot of the most important skills for trained counselors to exhibit in front of their patients are ones you may well have already learned if you are a mom!
 Here are three ways your kids have already taught you some useful skills for a career as a counselor: